 The following diagram shows the architecture of Fledge:

-- Components in green are microservices.
+Components with a blue line at the top of the box are microservices.
 They can co-exist in the same operating environment or they can be distributed across multiple environments.

 The Core microservice coordinates all of the Fledge operations.
 Only one Core service can be active at any time.